 The student must submit a written petition to the Committee on Academic Standards, clearly identifying the specific course work for which bankruptcy is desired.
 A letter of recommendation from the student’s current faculty advisor should also be submitted.

 The Committee on Academic Standards will review the petition for compliance with program criteria and may, at its discretion, consider the entirety of the student’s academic record in rendering its decision.
 Note well: Students receiving financial aid should meet with a financial aid counselor prior to petitioning for bankruptcy to determine the effects of the petition on one’s present and future eligibility for aid.

-The following honor societies have chapters at Daemen College:
+The following honor societies have chapters at Daemen University:

 Beta Beta Beta (Natural Science)